 Internal reads from your Salesforce data and automatically generates:

-- A resource for the following Salesforce datasets: Accounts, Assets, Brand Templates, Calendars, Campaigns, Cases, Contacts, Contracts, Email Messages, Events, Leads, List Emails, Opportunities, Orders, Organizations, Profiles, Tasks, Users, User Roles.
-Each resource is populated with the corresponding data from Salesforce.
+- A list function for the following Salesforce datasets: Accounts, Assets, Brand Templates, Calendars, Campaigns, Cases, Contacts, Contracts, Email Messages, Events, Leads, List Emails, Opportunities, Orders, Organizations, Profiles, Tasks, Users, User Roles.
+List functions read data from your data source and allow you to display that data in components - think of these as prebuilt SQL queries, so you don't have to write queries for everything.

-- An insert, update, and delete function for each resource.
-These functions will allow you to manipulate the data within each resource.
+- An insert, update, and delete function for each dataset.
+These functions will allow you to manipulate the data.